mharry97/dual-camera-footage-studio/README.md

 ## Hardware Setup

 For best results, mount both cameras on a dual camera mount attached to a tripod or mast positioned at the side of the pitch, roughly 3–4 metres high.
 Each camera should cover one half of the pitch with slight overlap in the centre.

----

-## Status

-This project is under active development.
-Grouping and session matching are complete.
-Stitching is in progress.